pallavinishanth/CourtCounter/README.md

-CourtCounter App allows user to enter scores of two teams.
+CourtCounter App allows user to enter scores of two teams side by side.